pledgecamp/tui.editor/apps/editor/README.md

-**This is a of https://github.com/nhn/tui.editor packaged as module.
+**This is a fork of https://github.com/nhn/tui.editor packaged as a module.
 It is not well tested, use at your own risk**

 Only the standard `editor` app is available.